ibm-cloud-docs/account/catalog-other-share.md

 ## Before you begin
 {: #prereqs-share-enterprise}

-1. Ensure that your product is [approved to publish](/docs/sell?topic=sell-sw-publish&interface=ui#sw-request-approval).
+1. Ensure that your product has been [approved to publish](/docs/sell?topic=sell-sw-publish&interface=ui#sw-request-approval).

 1. You must be assigned the Administrator role for the Catalog Management account management service in the same account as your product.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).